rgbkrk/chatlab-docs/docs/intro.md

     '''Returns heads or tails'''
     return random.choice(['heads', 'tails'])

-# Setup the conversation by writing an initial screenplay
-game_intro = '''
-## INT.
-SOCCER FIELD - DAY

-**REF**, an experienced official with a firm command of the ⚽️ game, steps forward holding a shining silver coin.
-The coin that will determine the first move in the game.
-The home team captain steps up.
-'''

 conversation = Conversation(
-  system("Form responses in Markdown and use emojis."), system(game_intro),
+  system("You are an experienced official soccer referee"), system("Form responses in Markdown and use emojis."), system("The home team captain steps up."),
 )
 conversation.register(flip_a_coin)